Did HMRC send you a refund letter? Here’s what to do

 Tushar Shah

-Tushar Shah, the ACCA-qualified founder of 3E’S, is an expert in financial accounting and tax advisory.
+Tushar Shah, the ACCA-qualified practice manager of 3E’S, is an expert in financial accounting and tax advisory.
 Passionate about supporting small business growth, he likes to write about leveraging accounting and financial advice to solve the unique challenges entrepreneurs face, drawing on his own unique experiences.

 X